muddpunch/muddpunch/README.md

 - 🧰 I code tools created for OGFN.
 - 🤖 Building Discord bots and automation tools.
 - 🛠️ Working with Python, APIs, and backend logic.
-- 🌐 Creating web apps and project utilities.
+- 🌐 I also learn networking.
+I have 9 Cisco Networking Certificates.

 ---